 “One of the best exercise fuels – clean and lean.”
 Review by Mont

 “I gave up on protein powders (even raw vegan ones) awhile ago till I came across this superfood.
 It’s so awesome to know I am getting protein to supplement my exercise on top of all these nutrients.
 I’ve been using sacha inchi mixed with maca in my smoothies for almost a year now and I’ve never felt better.”

 Check out our Super Sacha Inchi Banana Smoothie recipe!

 Get energized, build muscle and answer the protein question with confidence from now on!

 1 – Max Planck Institute for National Research in Germany

 2 – Acceptable Macronutrient Distribution Range (AMDR) reference and RDAs: Institute of Medicine (IOM) Dietary Reference Intakes for Energy, Carbohydrate, Fiber, Fat, Fatty Acids, Cholesterol, Protein, and Amino Acids.

 Sunfood’s “Natural Solutions” does not promote or suggest natural cures, natural healing or natural remedies for any disease, disorder or ailment thereof.
 This information should be treated as educational material gathered and discovered from various studies, clinical trials and customer reviews.
 It is designed to encourage healthy lifestyles, and independent conclusions in regards to natural products and alternative health choices.
-This information has not been approved by the FDA and has not been verified by medical professionals.
 It is best to consult with your healthcare practitioner before attempting any form of natural cure, natural healing or natural remedy to any health issues.